Fadi88/AoC/README.md

 cargo run --bin day{XY} # XY can be from 01 to 25
 ```

-to run the code in debug mode.
+to run the code in release mode.

 ```
 cargo run --release --bin day{XY} # XY can be from 01 to 25